TropNNC: Structured Neural Network Compression Using Tropical Geometry: Experiments

 \subsection{MNIST and Fashion-MNIST Datasets}

-The second experiment is performed on the MNIST and FASHION-MNIST datasets.
-This classification task is multiclass, and thus only our multi-output algorithm may be used.
-Table \ref{table:3} compares TropNNC with Neural Path K-means of \cite{misiakos2022neural} for the same CNN network as above, and for the same pruning ratios as in \citep{misiakos2022neural}.
-We again compress the final linear layer.
+The first experiment is performed on the MNIST and Fashion-MNIST datasets.
+Table \ref{table:3} compares TropNNC with Neural Path K-means for the same CNN network and the same pruning ratios as in \citep{misiakos2022neural}.
+We compress the final linear layer.
 As shown in the results, for both datasets, our algorithm outperforms Neural Path K-means.

-To evaluate the performance of our algorithm in compressing linear layers of deeper networks, we applied TropNNC to "deepNN", a fully connected neural network with layer sizes $28 \times 28, 512, 256, 128$, and $10$.
+To evaluate the performance of our algorithm in compressing linear layers of deeper networks, we applied TropNNC to "deepNN", a MLP with layer sizes $28 \times 28, 512, 256, 128$, and $10$.
 The performance plots are provided in Figures \ref{fig:mnist_deepNN} and \ref{fig:fashion_mnist_deepNN}.
-As illustrated, TropNNC outperforms both Neural Path K-means from \citep{misiakos2022neural} and ThiNet from \citep{Luo_2017_ICCV}.
+As illustrated, Neural Path K-Means achieves results comparable to L1-structured pruning.
+By contrast, TropNNC outperforms both Neural Path K-means and ThiNet.

 To assess the performance of our algorithm in compressing convolutional layers, we applied TropNNC to "deepCNN2D", a LeNet-type convolutional neural network with ReLU activations.
 The performance plots are provided in Figures \ref{fig:mnist_deepCNN2D} and \ref{fig:fashion_mnist_deepCNN2D}.
-The results demonstrate that TropNNC outperforms Neural Path K-means from \citep{misiakos2022neural} and matches, or even surpasses, ThiNet from \citep{Luo_2017_ICCV}.
+The results demonstrate that TropNNC significantly outperforms Neural Path K-means, whose effectiveness appears reduced.
+Moreover, TropNNC matches, or even surpasses, ThiNet.